Toggle: English / Spanish

 An enlarged prostate means the gland has grown bigger.
 Prostate enlargement happens to almost all men as they get older.
 As the gland grows, it can press on the urethra and cause urination and bladder problems.

-An enlarged prostate is often called benign prostatic hyperplasia (BPH) or benign prostatic hypertrophy.
+An enlarged prostate is often called benign prostatic hyperplasia (BPH).
 It is not cancer, and it does not raise your risk for prostate cancer.

 Some facts about prostate enlargement:

-A small amount of prostate enlargement is present in many men over age 40 and more than 90% of men over age 80.
+- A small amount of prostate enlargement is present in many men over age 40.
+More than 90% of men over age 80 have the condition.

-Less than half of all men with BPH have symptoms of the disease, which include:
+Less than half of all men with BPH have symptoms of the disease.
+Symptoms may include:

 - Urine flow rate

 - Post-void residual urine test to see how much urine is left in your bladder after urination

 - Pressure flow studies to measure the pressure in the bladder as you urinate